 - Exceedance and non-compliance blast incident reporting;

 - Annual Review;

 - Independent Environmental Audit;

 - EPL Annual Return;

-- Website updates; and
+- Access to Information; and

 - DSC Reporting.

 A copy of BMgtP will be made available to the WCPL's CCC and MWRC.
 In addition, a copy will be made available for viewing to members of the public at the Mine and on the WCPL website.